 School & Classroom Outreach

 Pulaski Conservation District and NRCS personnel are available to give presentations or host booths on a wide range of conservation topics.
 Subjects include (but are not limited to) soil and water conservation, water quality, soil health, the water cycle, pollinators, watersheds, backyard (suburban) conservation, and farming.
-We have appropriate activities and materials for all ages, including a "dirt cake" activity/presentation for elementary students.
+We have appropriate activities and materials for all ages, including an Enviroscape table-top watershed model appropriate for students of all ages.
 Please contact us at our office for more information or to schedule a school visit.

 Pulaski Conservation District has a number of educational resources available at our office free to teachers, schools, civic groups, and the public.
 We have a wide range of materials covering different topics and ages, from posters to activity books and beyond.
 Below is a small sample of the some of the resources available.